 ISBN-10: 14 le69625008

-October 8, 1967-Ernesto “Che” Guevara dies at the age of thirty-nine in the jungles of Bolivia as he attempts to spread revolutionary ideology throughout Latin America.
+On October 8, 1967, Ernesto “Che” Guevara (1928-1967) is executed by the Bolivian army after he is captured in failed attempt to spread revolutionary ideology throughout Latin America.
 He leaves behind a widow and five children.
 Since his death he has become the icon for revolution and his image can be found on items such as lighters, coffee mugs, t-shirts, posters and even the graduation caps of high school and college students throughout the world.
-Students of Marxist-Leninist ideology and guerrilla conflict still look to his writings, speeches and quotes as inspiration.
-And although 48 years have passed since his death, his name continues to spark admiration, disdain and curiosity.
+Students of Marxist-Leninist ideology and guerrilla conflict look to his writings, speeches and quotes as inspiration.
+And although forty-eight years have passed since his death, his name continues to spark admiration, disdain and curiosity.

 Recently, President Barack Obama visited Cuba in an effort to repair the strained relationship between two countries that share a long history.
 And while the embargo is still official U.S. policy towards Cuba, their meeting did serve as a sense of change for future generations.
 I couldn’t help wonder, had Che been with us, what his thoughts would be about the recent developments.
 Often seen as the “hardliner” of the Castro regime, the Argentine doctor turned guerrilla fighter was one of the most important participants in the Cuban revolution and a staunch opponent of any form of U.S. aggression and intervention in Cuban affairs.